 Likewise, the solar arrays will make Newport the largest town in the state to net its entire municipal and school district energy demand from solar energy.

-The Town vote last night authorized the Town and School District to enter into a 25-year Power Purchase Agreement (PPA) with local solar developer Norwich Solar Technologies for the project.
+The Town vote last night authorized the Town and School District to enter into a 25-year Power Purchase Agreement (PPA) with local solar developer Norwich Solar for the project.